MarcosBonifasi/whatsapp-bot/README.md

 $   npm run dev
 ```

-> Scan the QR Code shown in your terminar
+> Scan the QR Code shown in your terminal